 Gith are a strange race.
-They share almost nothing between their two subraces.
+They share almost nothing between mechanical their two subraces despite them descending from common ancestry.
 The one defining trait which they do share is an Intelligence increase.
-This naturally predisposes both subraces to spellcasting class options, but a single Intelligence increase doesn't necessary lock you into being a wizard or something.
+This naturally predisposes both subraces to spellcasting class options, but a single Intelligence increase doesn’t necessary lock you into being a wizard or something.

 The Gith’s biggest issue is that there is no class where their traits fit perfectly.
 They don’t have any truly fantastic class options.
 They work fine for several classes, and they offer some exciting options like a wizard in medium armor, but you’ll nearly always find that some major component of your racial traits are either redundant or ignored.